GiteonCaulfied/COMP4560_stokes_ml_project/references/dois.md

 # An introduction to variational autoencoders (quite advanced)
 doi:10.1561/2200000056

+# Seminal paper in which the ML architecture of Convolutional
+# AutoEncoders (ConvAE) was proposed
+doi:10.1007/978-3-642-21735-7_7

 ###################################################

 # (some) State of the art references on ML-based approaches for Mantle convection